 Failing to disclose that you have moved abroad is a common reason for your insurance company to void your life insurance.
 In this case, insurance companies want you to compensate them for the increased risk associated with international travel.

 Suppose you have moved to Japan from the United States.
 It would be logical to assume that your risks of dying have decreased.
 Statistically, Japan is a much safer country than the United States.
 Unfortunately, life insurance does not work like this.

 Standard life insurance policies will state in which country or region you have cover.
 In most cases, if you die in a country where you did not live when you purchased your policy, the insurance company will void your policy.
 You can find this information by checking the fine print of your current life insurance policy.

 The complexities of international travel may be overwhelming and even cause you to question if life insurance is worth it.
 This thought process is understandable.
 You may ask yourself, “why should I get life insurance if I don’t even know if they will pay me?”
 However, the fact is, life insurance is essential.
 For regular people, living without life cover is simply a bad idea.

-Fortunately, International Life Insurance exists and makes life insurance a lot simpler.
+Fortunately, International Life Insurance exists in Japan and makes life insurance a lot simpler.
 International life insurance covers your family, regardless of where you are.
 For international families, international life insurance is a great option.
 By removing the headache of dealing with foreign life insurance companies and providing reassurance that you are covered wherever you are, international life insurance makes insuring your family’s security much more straightforward.

 International Life Insurance